Buying guide☁️ Cloud Storage

 If you want reliable, reasonably priced cloud storage that just works across your devices, Google One is the easiest recommendation for most people.
 If you're deep in Apple's ecosystem, iCloud+ is the path of least resistance.
 And if privacy is your priority, Proton Drive is worth the premium.

 Google One is the default upgrade path from the 15 GB free tier that comes with every Google account.
 Storage is shared across Gmail, Google Photos, and Google Drive, which matters when your inbox is eating into your photo backup.
-Plans start around $3/month for 100 GB and scale up to 2 TB for roughly $10/month — both competitive with the field.
+The 100 GB plan runs about $1.99/month (as of June 2026), and the 2 TB plan is about $9.99/month — both competitive with the field, with roughly 16% off if you pay annually.

 The real advantage is platform agility: Google Drive works well on Mac, Windows, iOS, Android, and the web.
 If you use Google Docs or collaborate with others, the integration is seamless.